 • Use a CoolMaster gateway that connects the Control4 central controller directly to the HVAC system.

-• Use a Control4 thermostat, connecting it to the central controller, not to the HVAC system.
+• Use a Control4 thermostat and connect it to the central controller, not to the HVAC system.

 Would you like to learn more?